0xTriboulet/Revenant/README.md

 > 7) ???
 > 8) PROFIT

-  > **x86 and Win7/8 Compatability:**
+  > **x86 and Win 7 Compatability:**
   > - Disable NativeAPI
-  >>Note: Currently Revenant uses NtCreateUserProcess to deliver NativeAPI functionality.
-NtCreateUserProcess is not supported by x86 or Win7/8.
+  >>Note: Revenant uses NtCreateUserProcess to deliver NativeAPI functionality.
+NtCreateUserProcess is not supported by x86 or Win 7

 ### Commands